FarmRadioHangar/fconf/README.md

    fconf ethernet [command options] [arguments...]

 OPTIONS:
-   --name value  The name of the unit file (default: "wired.service") --dir value   The directory in which to write the file (default: "/etc/systemd/network") --restart     restarts the network service
+   --name value    The name of the unit file (default: "fconf-wired.network") --dir value     The directory in which to write the file (default: "/etc/systemd/network") --config value  The path to the json configuration file (default: "wired.json") --enable        Enables ethernet
+   --disable       Disable ethernet
+   --remove        Remove ethernet
 ```

 You need to supply  the json file with the Ethernet configuration as the
 first argument.

 Example

-	fconf e fixture/wired_static.json
+	fconf e --config=fixture/wired_static.json

 This is a sample content of the json configuration file for Ethernet